deshudiosh/xmr-stak-log-reader/README.md

 ## What is it?
 - Simple utility to interpret data from [xmr-stak](https://github.com/fireice-uk/xmr-stak) miner log files
 - Designed to group logged data into "sessions"
-- One "session" is single xmr-stak.exe run
+- One "session" is single xmr-stak.exe run (for now, this may change)

 ## Status?
 - Alpha AF